Capcom vs. SNK 2: Gameplay

 Unlike the first game, which was based on a King of Fighters-style two-strength, four-button system of punches and kicks, Capcom vs. SNK 2 is based on the three-strength, six-button system of punches and kicks native to the Street Fighter series, and the SNK characters have been tweaked to fit the six-button style.
 The overall system is derivative of Street Fighter Alpha 3.
 However, a number of different fighting styles called 'Grooves', which mimic other Capcom and SNK games, are included in the engine.
 These dictate both the character's Super Gauge system, and special techniques, such as dashes, running, and guard cancels, called "Subsystems."
 There are six in total, each designated with a letter, along with custom grooves that can be programmed in home versions of the game.
 Each player designates prior to the match which groove his or her team will use.

 Capcom vs. SNK 2 EO has minor changes in gameplay and the inclusion of an EO ("Easy Operation") system that allows the player to perform specific attacks by simply moving the right analog stick in a certain direction.
 Like all other home versions of the game, CvS2: EO also contains four bonus characters: Evil Ryu, Orochi Iori, Shin Akuma (Shin Gouki in Japan), and Ultimate Rugal (God Rugal in Japan), powered-up versions of four regular characters.
 Before selecting a team, the game offers a selection of "Grooves", which change the way the game is played, as well as "AC-ism" or "GC-ism" Grooves; GC-ism simplifies the control scheme, originally designed for the GameCube gamepad.
 In the Xbox version it is called EO-ism.
 Capcom vs. SNK 2 EO also removed the Roll Cancel glitch that was in the original versions.
-In addition, the Xbox version of CvS2: EO also included online play for up to two players on Xbox Live as well as progressive-scan (480p) support.
+In addition, the Xbox version of CvS2: EO also included online play for up to two players worldwide on Xbox Live as well as progressive-scan (480p) support.